 Despite this, functions (like the audit trail) and technologies still matter.

 I usually break Part 11 down into 10 parts drawn from the sections of Part 11 dealing with "Closed Systems"(because I think most monitoring system fits this category.)
-(Learn more in this white paper)

 - Human Readable Records

 - Protection and Retention of Records

 - Audit Trails